Sunderland suspend Gibson after drink-driving charge

-Championship strugglers Sunderland have announced that they have suspended midfielder Darron Gibson after he was charged for "driving with excess alcohol" on Saturday.
+Championship strugglers Sunderland announced they have suspended midfielder Darron Gibson after he was charged for "driving with excess alcohol" on Saturday.

 Gibson, who came through the ranks at Manchester United and also played for Everton, was involved in a road traffic accident and later charged for being under the influence.